elankath/gardener-scaling-history/docs/setup.md

 #### Run
 1. Ensure you are at the base dir of the [gardener-scaling-history](https://github.com/elankath/gardener-scaling-history) repo
-2. Kindly run `go run cmd/replayer/main.go`
+2. Run `go run cmd/replayer/main.go`
    1. 1.
 Reports generated are stored in `REPORT_DIR` and have the naming convention `<landscape>_<cluster>_sr-replay-<interval-num>.json`

 ### Run Comparator